ataraxao/drex/Introduction.md

 So in that same interval, the cooperative path’s passive wealth increase for Party B (**~$49,981/year**) exceeds the modeled state extraction band (**$40,000–$47,000/year**), flipping the incentive gradient toward cooperation rather than adversarial dissolution.

 #### The Schelling Point of Cooperation
-The CWA does not attempt to illegally bypass state-mandated child support.
-Instead, it **mathematically outcompetes** it.
+The CWA does not attempt to contract away child-support law.
+It **mathematically outcompetes** the extraction incentives by making cooperative compounding the dominant expected-value path.
 If state child support yields roughly **$40,000/year**, but the passive compounding of Party B’s capped 50% CWA share yields roughly **$50,000/year** (illustratively, **$49,981/year** in the Year 7 → 8 window above), the **Schelling point** shifts.
 It becomes less economically rational for Party B to treat the child-support system as a primary cashflow strategy, because the dominant expected-value path is to maintain the cooperative wealth engine.

 In that regime, child support is pulled back toward its intended role: a **safety backstop to ensure the child’s needs are met**, rather than a proxy mechanism for the ex-partner’s financial survival.